nate-dkz/MacOS/Commands.md

 </br>

-Retrieve list of processes using the internet.
+Displays a list of processes using the internet.

 ``lsof -P -i -n | cut -f 1 -d " " | uniq``